 8. Visit Göreme Open Air Museum

-Being located close to Göreme, this site does get busy so try to arrive early to avoid the crowds.
+The Göreme Open Air Museum is just on the outskirts of Göreme, so it’s the easiest to visit on foot if you’re based in Göreme.
+However, being located so close to Göreme, this site does get busy so try to arrive early to avoid the crowds.

 Both cities can be reached by dolmuş (public bus) from Nevşehir or car if you have one.
 One of the cities is also included on the Green Tour. (see later).
 Alternatively, this tour visits Seratli Underground City, a Caravanserai and Lake Tus, which is an incredulously pink salt lake.

 10. Explore Paşabağları and Zelve Open Air Museum